 - 1980.
-Active period of distribution of strip clubs with poles, where half-naked girls, who performed in thematic outfits, perform.
-At the same time in Vancouver opens the first studio to teach dancing on the pylon.
+The active period of distribution of strip clubs with poles, where half-naked girls, who performed in thematic outfits, perform.
+At the same time, Vancouver opens the first studio to teach dancing on the pylon.
 Remarkably, the studio taught not only the work on the pole but also choreography.

 - 1994.
 Fawnia Mondey, who was working as a stripper at that time, begins to train her colleagues, girls, and dancers she knows.

 - By 2001, Fawnia Mondey not only trained her colleagues but also opened her own classes and then school in Canada and was the first to record a video course on dancing on the pylon.
 This story was the beginning of the spread of this dance around the world and the beginning of its recognition as a sport.

 - In 2000 actress, Sheila Kelley opens a dance studio S-Factor, where she teaches dancing on the pylon.
 She is the one who popularizes Pole Dance exactly as fitness for women, as physical sport, as one of the ways to exercise and maintain the physical tone of the female body.
 She is also starting to produce video courses and books.